rakudo/rakudo/NOMMAP.markdown

 * is export on methods
     - should work outside the setting; note here if not
 * my ($a, $, $b) = 1,2,3;  (S03-operators/assign.t)
+* multi dispatch to .Bool seems to be borked - for example 0i.Bool does not call the multi in Complex.

 Things that aren't blockers but might be worth knowing about:
 * attribute := doesn't work in CORE.setting (works outside of setting, though)